Sparker95/Vindicta/docs/faq.md

 # Frequently Asked Questions

 ### How do we claim an outpost?
 > Press U, strategic tab, there should be 'claim' button.
+You can't claim an outpost if there is still 1 enemy attach to it. also, if you want to claim a neutral outpost, you will need some building ressources.

 ### What is the difference between a camp and an outpost?
 > Currently there is none.